 Support Student Mental Health with U-Thrive Educational Services

 It’s clear that the college mental health crisis isn’t going anywhere unless we take an active role in alleviating it.
 But improving mental health on your college campus doesn’t have to start with a huge overhaul of services.
 Small actions, like incorporating the practice of gratitude into your students’ daily lives, can make a world of difference.

-U-Thrive Educational Services offers programs on a variety of topics to help students develop the skills they need to succeed, not all of which can be taught in the classroom.
+U-Thrive Educational Services offers experiential mental and emotional wellness curriculum designed to proactively help college students manage stress, become more resilient, and thrive throughout their undergraduate experiences and beyond.
 To continue to build an institutional culture of mental wellness and help students thrive on campus, contact U-Thrive Educational Services today for a demo.